roman-milk/roman-milk.github.io/the-gym-12.md

  ++++++++++++

  I could feel his eyes on my ass as I headed for the door.
 I wasn't sure, but I thought that Brad would be "working late" that night and I would call him as soon as I got to work and find out.
 If he was going to be working late I would have dinner with Rob.
 Dinner and just maybe something else.
 It would depend on Rob.
 If he was a fast worker he could get lucky.
 I didn't really want to behave like a slut so I wouldn't be making any moves, but I had decided on Rob as my revenge lover and the sooner we got to it the better I would like it.
-Report_Story #2